kevin-a-ryan/hello-world/README.md

 	Click FETCH ORIGIN in Github Desktop in order to sync the local BRANCH to a Github.com REMOTE BRANCH/REPOSITORY Github calls the github.com DEFAULT REMOTE REPOSITORY = ORIGIN Make and save changes to the local files using local apps (notepad/RStudio, etc.)
-	From Github Desktop will compare changes with the ORIGIN

-	COMMIT TO MASTER the changes

-	PUSH ORIGIN
-FORK
-PUBLISH BRANCH = PUSH a new local BRANCH to a REMOTE Github.com REPOSITORY
+	Github Desktop will compare changes with the ORIGIN file in the cloud Use PUSH ORIGIN feature to MERGE the local changes to the ORIGIN REPOSITORY on Github.com If you make a new local BRANCH while in Github Desktop, you can PUBLISH the new BRANCH PUBLISH BRANCH = PUSH a new local BRANCH to a REMOTE Github.com REPOSITORY (ORIGIN) FORK

-	PUSH ORIGIN
-FORK